mahtokamal/Linux_Fundamentals/command_lists.md

     Description - Given a text and a wildcard pattern, implement  wildcard pattern matching algorithm that finds if wildcard pattern is matched with text.
 The matching should cover the entire text (not partial text).
     The wildcard pattern can include the characters ‘?’ and ‘*’.

+    * – This wildcard represents all the characters
+? – This wildcard represents a single character
+[] – This wildcard represents a range of characters.

     Example - man ls